yorickpeterse/oga/README.md

 distinction between documents and fragments as a user might not always want these tags to be inserted if left out.
 This complicates the user facing API as well as complicating the parsing internals of Oga.
-As a result I have decided that Oga _does not_ insert these tags left out.
+As a result I have decided that Oga _does not_ insert these tags when left out.

 A more in depth explanation can be found here:
 <https://github.com/YorickPeterse/oga/issues/98#issuecomment-96833066>.